UK Parent Visa

 This refers to in-person and direct contact between you and the child, showing that you are taking, and will continue to take, an active and continuing role in the child's upbringing.

-To prove active parenting of the child, you have to provide evidence from the school, government, or medical professionals (such as a health visitor confirming or doctor confirming) that you are involved in their life.
+To prove active parenting of the child, you must provide evidence from the school, government, or medical professionals (such as a health visitor confirming or doctor confirming) that you are involved in their life.

 Other evidence includes evidence of appointments, court order paperwork, or a parental agreement.